Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Introduction

 \item \textbf{Margin to degeneracy and a stability-inducing log-barrier.} We show that the induced likelihood contains an additional term that defines a margin to a critical degeneracy boundary and yields a smooth barrier against locally unstable attention geometries (Theorem~\ref{thm:jacobian_dispersion}).

-\item \textbf{Optimization view.} We show that the log-likelihood can be written as a squared-error objective at noise scale $\sigma$ together with a margin-based barrier term.
-Thus, our framework reinterprets existing transformers probabilistically rather than replacing them with a different model.
+\item \textbf{An optimization view.} We show that our probabilistic log-likelihood is analytically equivalent to a standard squared-error objective combined with a margin-based barrier term.
+Thus, our framework does not replace standard transformers, but rather reinterprets their existing dynamics through a geometric lens.

-\item \textbf{A model-implied training penalty and empirical evidence.} Using a Bayesian formulation and MAP estimation \citep{Bishop06,Murphy12}, we derive a training penalty induced directly by the probabilistic model.
-This penalty requires no architectural modification and can be added to standard LLM training objectives; in our experiments, it improves robustness of the trained model.
+\item \textbf{A model-implied training penalty and empirical validation.} Using MAP estimation, we translate this theoretical barrier into a practical, plug-and-play training penalty that requires no architectural modifications.
+We train standard language models with this augmented objective and systematically assess the effect of different margin penalties.
+Our empirical evaluations demonstrate that explicitly enforcing this geometric margin concretely improves the robustness of the trained models.

+\item \textbf{Depth as a hierarchy of conditional priors.} We characterize how the probabilistic interpretation composes across depth and identify conditions under which the nontrivial volume correction localizes to the first layer under standard transformer conditioning.
+This explains why a one-layer probabilistic causal prior is already a natural practical choice in a Bayesian setting. \end{enumerate}